Knowing the signs of a drunk driver helps motorists protect themselves. If possible, they should gather data about the driver and car, and call 911.

 Actions to take

-When motorists notice someone engaging in the above behaviors, a few steps are imperative, but they should all be done with safety in mind.
+When motorists notice the above signs of drunk driving, a few steps are imperative, but they should all be done with safety in mind.
 As an example, recording the other car’s license plate number, as well as the car’s color, make and model is extremely helpful, but drivers should not attempt to gather that information if doing so would be unsafe.

 The main thing is for the alert motorist to keep a healthy distance from the possibly drunk driver.
 There should be no engagement of any kind, for example, no honking horns to get the other motorist to stop or no passing the car.
 Last but not least, the observant driver should pull over in a safe location and dial 911.
 The dispatcher will want to know information about the other car, along with the cross streets or roads where it was seen; callers should relay other vital information, such as whether other people or children were in the car.